Inside the Dodgers' Juggernaut

 For many decades, the New York Yankees were the predominant powerhouse of Major League Baseball, pouring billions of dollars into the procurement of championships and the creation of a dynasty.
 However, after years of posturing and planning, the Dodgers finally seem destined to usurp New York as the game’s most forceful franchise.

-These moves alone signalled a paradigm shift from the Dodgers’ ownership group, which effectively grew tired of the boom-and-bust uncertainty under Colletti, and instead decided to pursue the very best decision-makers in the game and, thus, take the smartest, most efficient route to the long-awaited championship their exorbitant investment deserves.
+These moves alone signalled a paradigm shift from the Dodgers’ ownership group, which effectively grew tired of the boom-and-bust uncertainty under Colletti and instead decided to pursue the very best decision-makers in the game.
+The Dodgers wanted to take the smartest, most efficient route to the long-awaited championship their exorbitant investment deserves.

-When constructing their roster for the 2015 season, the Dodgers, this sprawling West Coast behemoth, applied the trailblazing methodologies that, for so long, had brought unforeseen success to the small market ballclubs ran by Friedman and his understudies.
+When constructing their roster for the 2015 season, this sprawling West Coast behemoth applied the trailblazing methodologies that brought unforeseen success to the small market ballclubs ran by Friedman and his understudies.
 They played a different brand of Moneyball, seeking the extra two percent and attempting to squeeze as much production from every dollar as possible.
-The new executives stuck to their distinguished philosophies, only now, with access to the Dodgers’ bottomless pit of cash, they had a much larger crumple zone with which to work.
+The new executives stuck to their distinguished philosophies.
+Only now, with access to the Dodgers’ bottomless pit of cash, they had a much larger crumple zone with which to work.

 Quite frankly, through their first twelve games, the Dodgers are playing like a $270 million baseball team.
-I’ve had the pleasure of watching plenty of their games thus far, and rarely have I witnessed such a formidable and confident team, nor a team which has found a winning groove with such conviction so early.
+I have had the pleasure of watching plenty of their games so far, and rarely have I witnessed such a formidable and confident team, nor a team that has found a winning groove with such conviction so early.

 As a team, the Dodgers lead the National League in batting average, on-base percentage, slugging, home runs, run scored and doubles.
 Last week, Don Mattingly’s club swept Seattle and Colorado back-to-back and, during the aforementioned win streak, managed to score at least five runs and collect at least nine hits in each game, including a sixteen-hit barrage in Arizona and a fourteen-hit clinic yesterday at home to the Rockies.

-Individually, Adrian Gonzalez has produced an eye-watering start, hitting .469/.527/.939 with 23 hits, 5 home runs, 8 doubles and 14 RBI in his first 12 games; Zack Greinke has pitched flawlessly in his first three outings, going 2-0 with a 1.83 ERA and a 0.712 WHIP; and Andre Ethier has experienced a resurgence, getting on base at a .364 clip and playing superb defence.
+Individually, Adrian Gonzalez has produced an eye-watering start, hitting .469/.527/.939 with 23 hits, 5 home runs, 8 doubles and 14 RBI in his first 12 games.
+Zack Greinke has pitched flawlessly in his first three outings, going 2-0 with a 1.83 ERA and a 0.712 WHIP.
+Even Andre Ethier has experienced a resurgence, getting on base at a .364 clip and playing superb defence.

-However, the most starling players have been Kendrick and Pederson who, together, have embodied the Dodgers’ transformation from a controversial bunch of egotistical superstars to a fresh, positive, energetic, and even lovable team that is incredibly fun to watch.
+However, the most starling players have been Kendrick and Pederson, who have embodied the Dodgers’ transformation from a controversial bunch of egotistical superstars to a fresh, positive, energetic and even lovable team that is incredibly fun to watch.

 Kendrick, acquired from the crosstown Angels during the offseason, has always been one of my favourite players.
-He’s the type of player only true baseball fans can totally appreciate; the type of player who has a tremendous effect beyond the box score.
+He is the type of player only true baseball fans can totally appreciate; the type of player who has a tremendous effect beyond the box score.

 In essence, Howie is just a great all-around ballplayer, in the truest sense.
-He is a savant in the batters box, taking an aggressive approach and seemingly making hard contact in every plate appearance, spraying line drives from gap to gap and getting on base habitually.
-In the field, he’s extremely competent, taking groundballs cleanly and swooshing throws across the diamond.
-And, perhaps most importantly for a Dodgers club addled by controversy in recent years, Kendrick is a champion in the locker room, bringing an infectious joy and enthusiasm to his work.
+He is a savant in the batter’s box, taking an aggressive approach and seemingly making hard contact in every plate appearance, spraying line drives from gap to gap and getting on base habitually.
+In the field, he is extremely competent, taking groundballs cleanly and swooshing throws across the diamond.
+Perhaps most importantly for a Dodgers club addled by controversy in recent years, Kendrick is a champion in the locker room, bringing an infectious joy and enthusiasm to his work.

-The new front office, inclined to trust youth, traded Kemp, a former MVP, to pave the way for Pederson, who hasn’t disappointed.
+The new front office traded Kemp, a former MVP, to pave the way for Pederson, who has not disappointed.
 His defence has been scintillating, his bat has been more than adequate and, perhaps most importantly, his smile has been a welcome change for the Dodgers, who have appeared lifeless and corporate in recent years.

 Accordingly, after years of pretension, Los Angeles looks more ready than ever to finally win a World Series championship.
-Sure, Gonzalez will cool down and return to the mortal realm, and Pederson will encounter the usual rookie troubles at some point, but, by similar measures, Yasiel Puig will undoubtedly heat up, and Clayton Kershaw will return to the immortal realm.
+Sure, Gonzalez will cool down and return to the mortal realm, and Pederson will encounter the usual rookie troubles at some point, but by similar measures, Yasiel Puig will undoubtedly heat up and Clayton Kershaw will return to the immortal realm.
 Such is the Dodgers’ strength in depth.

-Ultimately, that’s the essence of this new Dodgers experiment: they’re now a team, rather than a dysfunctional and arrogant collection of All-Stars.
-It’s a case of addition by subtraction, and, as ever, Friedman looks to have got his sums just right.
+Ultimately, that is the essence of this new Dodgers experiment: they are now a team, rather than a dysfunctional and arrogant collection of All-Stars.
+It is a case of addition by subtraction, and as ever, Friedman looks to have gotten his sums just right.